-If securities or industry analysts publish inaccurate or unfavorable research or cease publishing research about us, the price and trading volume of our Class A Shares could decline significantly.
+If securities or industry analysts publish inaccurate or unfavorable research or cease publishing research about us, the price and trading volume of our securities could decline significantly.

-The market for our Class A Shares depends in part on the research and reports that securities or industry analysts publish about us or our business.
-If one or more of the analysts who covers us downgrades its opinions about our Class A Shares or ceases publishing about us regularly, demand for our Class A Shares could decrease, which could cause the market prices and trading volume of our Class A Shares to decline significantly.
+The market for our Class A Shares and Public Warrants depends in part on the research and reports that securities or industry analysts publish about us or our business.
+If one or more of the analysts who covers us downgrades its opinions about our Class A Shares or ceases publishing about us regularly, demand for our Class A Shares and Public Warrants could decrease, which could cause the market prices and trading volume of our securities to decline significantly.
 In addition, if securities or industry analysts or other market participants or investors publish inaccurate reports or unfavorable research about us, such as occurred on March 14, 2022, this could adversely affect our reputation or harm investor confidence in our company.
-In addition, the publishing of any such reports or research could cause volatility in the trading volumes of our Class A Shares and cause the market price of our Class A Shares to decline significantly.
+In addition, the publishing of any such reports or research could cause volatility in the trading volumes of our Class A Shares and Public Warrants and cause the market price of our securities to decline significantly.